 Payments processed through ACH payment processing are not immediate.
 While ACH is faster than it would be if it were paper-based, transferring funds between banks using this method still takes time.
 The batches in which ACH transactions are processed get ran only three times a day and only on business days.
 Financial institutions have the ability to choose their processing time.
 It varies from same-day delivery to two days.
 However, that’s not the end of the story.
 You bank could choose to place your transferred funds on a hold.
 All told, this can make ACH settlement take several days.

 Why Processing Time Matters

 Understanding ACH settlement times are important because while the funds are transferring, you don’t have any access to that money.
-For an individual expecting a paycheck or making a payment, the settlement time is an inconvenience, but for a business, it has much more importance.
+For an individual expecting a payment, the settlement time is an inconvenience, but for a business, it has much more importance.
 Remember, you may have many ACH transfers processing at once.
 Understanding when that money should clear will help you better plan your cash flow.